eotoalex/project3/README.md

 > - Currently in development.
 The comment feature will allow users to ping locations and comment on a given area.

 # Article Review
 > - Currently in development.
-This will allow the user to review and comment on articles that are written on a given area.
+This will allow the user to review and comment on articles appear in the NewsFeed.
-> - Users will also be able to ping the precise location of the articles coverage.
+> - Users will also be able to ping the precise location of the articles coverage and contribute to forum on a given article or issue developed into a new forum by the commentators.

 ___

+## Technologies
+* Javascript
+* NodeJS
+* CSS
+* Bootstrap
+* React
+* React-Router-Dom
+* ExpressJS
+* MongoDB
+* Mongoose
+* Axios
+* Cheerio
+* JSON Web Tokens
+* Google Maps API
+* New York Crime API

-# Goals
+# Goals Looking Forward...
-* Fix all bugs!
-* Have crime markers visualize along the path leading to the users destination.
-A crime report will be put into the mix as well to give the users an understanding of the path they will be taking.
+> Crime markers visualized along the path leading to the users destination, with a crime report appearing at the bottom of the map.
-* Users will be given alternate routes pending the results of the crime report generated from the user destination input.
-* The user can track trends of each crime in a given area of the city by clicking on a given area or indicating on the destination input area and pressing enter.
-* The user can get access to schools graduation rates, hospitals ratings, tax rates, or average rent within a given area, but more importantly year over year crime for a given borough/area of the city.
-* The user can have their data visualized on a graph.
+> Alternate routes recommended to the user, as a result of the crime report's calculation of crimes in proximity to the routes generated.
+> Adding more API's that indicate community information like: school violence, school graduation rates, stabbings, murders, real estate prices, school graduation rates, and hospital ratings would be an ideal set of information to have rendered on a chart and the map as well.
+It would be ideal to have these rendered on a graph all at once to measure trends if any exist.
+> Eventually becoming a visualization tool for law enforcement agencies and citizens alike, utilizing NCIC at full exposure to law enforcement and low for citizens.
+The goal is to bridge the gap between law enforcement and the citizens they protect by allowing a free flow of information and dialogue along community issues.